0Jen-ny0/.mp4-RL-training-for-hightorque-minipi/README.md

 ## BeyondMimic
 > [!NOTE]
-> The code is tested on Ubuntu 22.04, using IsaacSim 5.1 and IsaacLab V2.1.0
+> Tested on Ubuntu 22.04 with Isaac Sim 5.1 and Isaac Lab v2.1.0.

 ### Installation
 > This repository is based on [BeyondMimic](https://github.com/HybridRobotics/whole_body_tracking) and includes modifications to support the `hightorque_minipi` model.